xor-function/fathomless/async-shell-handler/README.md

 Additional functions have been added to the client that can be called within a shell session.

+* show-help
+shows the following function info from a shell session.

 * get-info
 Displays a summary of current host